 In terms of affordability between Madrid or Barcelona, Madrid is more affordable in terms of living compared to Barcelona, so your monthly fees should be typically lower, however, both are cities and you should budget accordingly.

 Should I go to Madrid or Barcelona for Travel?

 Why choose between Madrid or Barcelona?
 Go to both if you can.

 When it comes to travel to Madrid vs Barcelona for vacation I definitely can’t make this decision for you, however, I did enjoy Madrid best.
 I think you have to weigh the pros and cons of each location and decide what is best for you.
 I will always say you should try to make time for both.
 Both are different and similar in ways, which is why it would be good to experience both.

-If I were to make the trip back again, I would definitely go back to Madrid over Barcelona.
-I prefer fewer crowds and more authentic connections.
+If I were to make the trip back again and had to choose between Madrid vs Barcelona travel, I would definitely go back to Madrid over Barcelona.
+Madrid and Barcelona are both beautiful places to visit, however, I prefer fewer crowds and more authentic connections.
 As an introvert, it’s exhausting to be around people all the time and I felt in Madrid I was able to escape from people more than in Barcelona.

 Which one would you choose?
 Madrid or Barcelona?
 Leave it in the comments.

 RELATED POSTS TO MADRID OR BARCELONA: